weeliangng/academic-kickstart/content/authors/admin/_index.md

 Hi there, welcome to my site.

-The goal of this blog is for me to document and reflect my learnings during my master program as well as to feature any projects I am working on.
+The purpose of this blog is for me to document and reflect my learnings during my master program as well as to feature any projects I am working on.
+I figure out that I also need an outlet to improve my writing skills.